 “Proactive reputation management is key to year-round success on Amazon, but having great ratings is even more crucial during a competitive time such as the weeks surrounding Prime Day and Cyber Monday.
 Seller feedback ratings can affect your Buy Box eligibility.
 Having too few product reviews (or too many negative reviews) could mean the difference between a great conversion rate and poor sales during what should be a very successful selling period.
 Establishing regular reputation management practices can help you keep your seller account healthy during Prime Day and beyond.” – Louis Mizzell, FeedbackFive Product Manager at eComEngine

-By the way, you can use FeedbackFive to request seller feedback and product reviews, get alerts for negative ratings, monitor product reviews and more.
+By the way, you can use FeedbackFive to request seller feedback and product reviews, get alerts for negative feedback and more.
 (Click here to start your free trial!)
 Of course, it’s important to follow Amazon’s guidelines when communicating with customers.
 Need a refresher?
 Check out our 2018 best practices for requesting feedback and product reviews.

 If you’d like to learn more about making the most of Prime Day 2018, check out these great resources: